sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 write the item's name on the blank side of another card.

 `TODO: link to weapon and armor lists`

-### Choose Speed / Wealth / Equip

-`TODO: illustration`

-Give each player 6 Speed / Wealth / Equip tokens.
-For each item card they have, tell them to place one token on it.
-(Except any weapon that is a Signature Weapon)

-The players can choose to put any remaining tokens in either Speed, Wealth, or Equip.
-Explain to them that if they don't have 4 Speed, they will not be able to perform any move tagged UNENCUMBERED.
-Also explain that with less than 4 Speed, there will be a Stamina penalty to Bravely Run Away.

 ### Home / Comfort